tarunkumarmetaforms/claude-code/README.md

-# Claude Code's Entire Source Code Got Leaked via a Sourcemap in npm, Let's Talk About It

-> **PS:** This breakdown is also available on [this blog](https://kuber.studio/blog/AI/Claude-Code's-Entire-Source-Code-Got-Leaked-via-a-Sourcemap-in-npm,-Let's-Talk-About-it) with a better reading experience and UX :)

 > **Note:** There's a non-zero chance this repo might be taken down.
 If you want to play around with it later or archive it yourself, feel free to **fork it** and bookmark the external blog link!